jameholme/slog/README.md

 # slog

-**slog** is a Python tool that parses AWS CloudTrail logs (`.json` or `.json.gz`), extracts key event information, and displays it in a human-readable, filterable, and highlightable timeline.
+**slog** is a simple Python utility that was born from doing a fun little Hack the Box Sherlock challenge.
+The utility parses AWS CloudTrail logs (`.json` or `.json.gz`), extracts key event information, and displays it in a human-readable, filterable, and highlightable timeline.
 Output is shown in a terminal table and saved to CSV.

 ## Features